anxdpanic/plugin.video.twitch/README.rst

 python-twitch |build-status| |coverage-status|
 ==============================================

-python-twitch is an python module for simple interaction with twitch.tv
+python-twitch is an python module for simple interaction with twitch.

 * `github version`_
 * `pypi version`_